5 Thoughts About Supply Chain Design Organizational Structure

 In addition to the business questions, other aspects that may define scope are the geographical support and breadth of business coverage (i.e. if design supports a single business unit or multiple).
 Typically, as you move closer to tactical and operational — or as I say “running the business” type decisions — it lends itself to a more local or dedicated presence of design given the need for tighter integration with the business and increased frequency of activity.

-This is evolving as new tools are being introduced to support more self-serving modeling activities.
+This is evolving as new tools are being introduced to support more self-serving modeling and scenario planning activities.
 I won’t go in depth, but the tool mix in play can have an impact on how you define your structure as well.

 2. Integration of Supply Chain